Fixing Variable Types¶

 Optional arguments

-: The format of the date.
+format: The format of the date.

 Because dates can be recorded in a variety of ways, R has a set of symbols that can be used to represent different date formats: